cg20241b/hackathon-AspHyxia28/README.md

 - Verify that the ambient, diffuse, and specular components are visually distinguishable and aligned with the specified materials (plastic vs. metal appearance).

 After completing all requirements, your final project should showcase a properly lit scene with custom shader materials, a dynamic light source, and interactive controls for both the light and camera.

+P.S
+(So, the light is stuck in front of the cube.
+When I try to change for example the alphabet from (-10, 0, 0) to (-1, 0, 0), there's indeed a light because there's shadow casted from the alphabet, so.....)